ericpoe/codedoc-dart/README.md

 * [Comments](comments.dart) - The different kinds of Dart comments.
 * [Typing](typing.md) - Explanation of the type system Dart uses.

+## Errata
+If you find an error in my text or my code, please raise an issue or a pull-request.
+I have no ego in this matter; I am here to learn.

 ## Licensing
 I have not yet decided what kind of licensing I will use on this project.
 Since these are notes, I'm leaning towards a Creative Commons license of some sort ... but I could easily lean another direction.
 I'll make the decision once I have more notes in place.